jenpennen/jennycho/src/content/work/scootly.md

 Jeff, our fellow dev-signer, created a style guide that he believed best captured our guiding principles.
 ![Jeff's Style Guide](https://storage.googleapis.com/jennyencho-website/scootly-img/jeff-scootly-style-guide.png)
-Ultimately, our team unanimously agreed that Jeff’s design better aligned with our vision for Scootly — simple, chic, and urban, making it the ideal style to resonate with Los Angeles residents.
+Ultimately, our team ultimately agreed that Jeff’s design better aligned with our vision for Scootly — **simple, chic, and urban**, making it the ideal style to resonate with Los Angeles residents.

 ## Wireframes